zarguell/cisco-cvrf/README.md

-# cisco-cvrf
+# Cisco CVRF Scraper

-Cisco CVRF Scraper
+Monitors the Cisco CVRF RSS feed, gets the latest patch advisory, and downloads the CVRF file to the files/ directory.